junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean returns the look.
 "Let me, umm, just try one more time, just to be sure."

-Glancing up, he prays hard and loud, "Cas, if you have your ears on, come pick us up here, March the twelfth, Sunrise, Wyoming, alright?
+Glancing up, he prays hard and loud, "Cas, if you have your ears on, come pick us up here, March the fifteenth, Sunrise, Wyoming, alright?
 Or we're gonna do something that *possibly* could break the history, you hear me?"

 He waits.
 One second.
 Two seconds.
 Three seconds.
 No stir of air, no wings, no feathered angel.
 No Cas.